Anshul-404/MetaSplootable/Setup.md

  - You have to use different IPs for both Kali and metasploitable2 machine.

-### OR
+### OR (Easier Option)

-- Download and install VMware and boot the metasploitable image from https://sourceforge.net/projects/metasploitable/files/latest/download -> easier option fr
+- Download and install VMware and boot the metasploitable image from https://sourceforge.net/projects/metasploitable/files/latest/download